Seteco/Somorrostro/Replication-Overview.md

 2017-02-25 01:58:14: netdata: INFO : STREAM costa-pc [receive from [10.11.12.11]:33554]: initializing communication...
 2017-02-25 01:58:14: netdata: INFO : STREAM costa-pc [receive from [10.11.12.11]:33554]: receiving metrics...
 ```

+For netdata v1.9+, streaming can also be monitored via `access.log`.

 ## Viewing remote host dashboards, using mirrored databases